sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 A temporary endeavour undertaken to create a unique technology product, service, or result.
 The temporary nature of IT-Enabled projects indicates that it has a definite beginning and end.

-This definition is a modified version for the [ESDC’s Directive on Project Management](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/Directive%20on%20Project%20Management.pdf) to include the IT aspect.
+This definition is a modified version for the [ESDC's Directive on Project Management](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/Directive%20on%20Project%20Management.pdf) to include the IT aspect.

 **IT Product Owner**